-If you drive up or down a steep hill, your vehicle speed may vary momentarily slower or faster than the set speed.
-This is normal.
-Speed control cannot reduce the vehicle speed if it increases above the set speed on a downhill.
-If your vehicle speed is faster than the set speed while driving on a downhill, you may want to shift to the next lower gear or apply the brakes to reduce your vehicle speed.
-If your vehicle slows down more than 16 km/h (10 mph) below your set speed on an uphill, your speed control will disengage.
-This is normal.
-Pressing RES will re-engage it.
+- Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 16 km/h (10 mph) below your set speed on an uphill, your speed control will disengage.